 Leaders who work on complex topics to drive change will have to face a reality in which more than one right approach or solution exists.
 This usually leads to them having endless discussions with their teams, and not making any real impact.
 That’s why at Limelights, we believe that the way to progress is to devise experiments that are safe to fail.
 Enter sprints!

-Unless you’re still working in the 20th century, you’ve probably heard of agile and scrum: methodologies designed for self-organizing, cross-functional teams to develop solutions on a fast, iterative basis.
+Unless you’re still working in the 20th century, you’ve probably already heard of agile and scrum: methodologies designed for self-organizing, cross-functional teams to develop solutions on a fast, iterative basis.
 At the heart of these methodologies are sprints.

-⏰ Sprints save money and time.
-By simplifying the decision-making process and working to tight deadlines, small teams are more likely to deliver real impact.
-Large teams that are more focused on process, governance, and PowerPoint presentations don’t stand a chance against their agile counterparts.
+Small teams that sprint are more likely to deliver a real impact as they simplify the decision-making process, and can work to tight deadlines.
+Large teams on the other hand, are more focused on discussions, process, governance, and PowerPoint presentations.
+That’s why they don’t stand a chance against their agile counterparts.

 As business environments become more fast-paced and more uncertain, the ability to quickly mobilize teams is critical.
-Simplifying the decision-making process, building a shared understanding of the challenge, and creating faster feedback loops will not only save your company unnecessary costs(!) but it will also make your business more resilient.
+By simplifying the decision-making process, building a shared understanding of the challenge, and creating faster feedback loops, you won’t just save your company unnecessary costs(!), but you’ll also make your business more resilient.

 Curious to learn more about sprints by Limelights?